Ryo-wtnb11/FlexibleDMRG/README.md

 # FlexibleDMRG

 DMRG implementation including the following features:
- - reconfiguration of the site basis.
+ - reconfiguration of the site ordering.

 ## How to use the package
 1. Assuming you have Julia installed.
 You move to the repo directory and call `julia --project` to start the REPL.